ALL

 Understanding your drinking water chemical test results

-• Maximum acceptable concentration (MAC) is the highest amount of a chemical in drinking water that is safe for a person to drink.
+• Maximum acceptable concentration (MAC): This is about health and safety.
+It is the highest amount of a chemical in drinking water that is safe for a person to drink.
 This value is set to protect an average person from getting sick based on the average amount of water we drink.

-• Aesthetic objective (AO) looks at the taste, smell, and look of your drinking water.
+• Aesthetic objective (AO): This is about the taste, smell, and look of your drinking water.
 The AO is used to decide if people will use or drink the water.

 If you have any questions about your drinking water test results, contact Alberta Health Services Environmental Public Health.